Support Resources

 I’m based in Echo Park and primarily work with clients throughout Los Angeles and the surrounding communities.
 Through secure telehealth, I’m able to support children, teens, young adults, adults, and families across neighborhoods including Echo Park, Silver Lake, Los Feliz, Atwater Village, Highland Park, Glassell Park, Eagle Rock, Pasadena, and other nearby areas.

-If you live anywhere in California, we can work together virtually- geography doesn’t need to be a barrier to getting the support you need.
+If you live anywhere in California, we can work together virtually.
+Geography doesn't need to be a barrier to getting the support you need.
+I regularly work with clients in San Francisco, San Diego, the Bay Area, and throughout the state via telehealth.

 What therapeutic approaches do you use?